How to make air dry clay at home – 10 recipes you should try

 - glue (optional).

 I’ve created this amazing dough several times, almost every year.
 I just call it the ‘Christmas clay.’

 9. Paper Mache Clay

 I love that she is experimenting with different clays and compositions to find the best for different purposes.
-She is working with clay for more than 10 years, she knows her thing.
+She is working with clay for more than ten years, she knows her thing.

-You can apply this homemade clay in a thin layer and still, it dries rock hard.
+You can apply this homemade clay in a thin layer, and still dries rock hard.
 The perfect clay for sculptures and to cover armatures.